 A CASA is a Court Appointed Special Advocate.

-The CASA is trained to work with all individuals involved in the child's life and advocating for the best interest of the child.
+The CASA is trained to work with all individuals involved in the child's life and advocate for the best interest of the child.
 The CASA is encouraged to develop a relationship with the child involved.
 The CASA provides the magistrate with well-rounded, objective information and recommendations.
 CASA volunteers are a consistent voice for a child who has no voice in court.

 Who can be a CASA?

 Anyone who cares about children and families

 Anyone who has reached the age of 21

 Anyone who has no felony convictions

 CASA volunteers impact the future.
 By providing advocacy on behalf of a child, the CASA volunteer nurtures potential in each child they work with.
 The CASA keeps the best interest of the child in the forefront of every meeting, conference, discussion and recommendation made on behalf of the child.
 The CASA may be the only one with that much focus regarding the child, their situation and the need for a safe, permanent home as quickly as possible.
 Children need stability and permanence in order to develop into the productive individuals they all have the potential to be.
 The CASA volunteer ensures the child knows someone cares enough about them to focus on these things for them and allows the child to be a child while the adults focus on the other things.